 Outsource your medical billing or keep the procedure in-house?
 This is the dilemma facing doctors and healthcare providers everywhere.
-The correct solution varies from practice to practice based on many different variables including: business age, size of the local labor market, and the state of the practice finances.
-Other than practicing medicine, billing and revenue cycle management are the most vital processes of your business.
+The correct solution varies from practice to practice based on many variables.
+Including business age, size of the local labor market, and the state of the practice finances.
+Other than practicing medicine, billing, and revenue cycle management are the most vital processes of your business.

-Your income depends on them and deciding how to perform these functions is crucial.
-Ideally, you should do a thorough investigation of your practice’s cost, staffing, and volume to ascertain which choice is best.
-When considering your options, you will need to examine what many providers view as the major advantages and disadvantages presented by each billing alternative.
+Your income depends on them, and deciding how to perform these functions is crucial.
+Ideally, it would be best if you thoroughly investigate your practice’s cost, staffing, and volume to ascertain which choice is best.
+When considering your options, you must examine what many providers view as each billing alternative’s significant advantages and disadvantages.

 In-House Medical Billing

-- Taking Control: Often times trusted staff is performing medical coding and billing tasks, however, many doctors and administrators prefer having the supervision and control of financial operations that in-house billing allows.
+- Taking Control: Often, trusted staff performs medical coding and billing tasks.
+However, many doctors and administrators prefer having the supervision and control of financial operations that in-house billing allows.

-- ROI: When a practice has invested time and money on billing technology and training, outsourcing the process means losing countless resources spent that can never be recovered.
-If an effective system is in place it may be preferable to refine existing procedures to earn the most from your investment.
+- ROI: When a practice has invested time and money in billing technology and training, outsourcing the process means losing countless resources spent that can never be recovered.
+Suppose an effective system is in place.
+IRefining existing procedures to earn the most from your investment may be preferable.

-- Location: Having access to your medical billing is extremely beneficial in the event any issues arise, the close proximity allows providers to oversee the billing process and address any problems as they occur.
+- Location: Access to your medical billing is highly beneficial if any issues arise; the proximity allows providers to oversee the billing process and address any problems as they occur.

-- Greater Expenses: The cost of billing technology, software, employee salaries, and benefits can be expensive.
+- More extraordinary Expenses: The cost of billing technology, software, employee salaries, and benefits can be expensive.
 These expenses can amount to more than the price of outsourcing a practice’s billing service to a third party.

 - Risks: Billing department security can jeopardize a practice if ignored.
-Embezzlement and general employee neglect including: forgotten encounter forms, discarded superbills, and unappealed claim denials can often go overlooked unless financial operations are monitored closely and regularly.
+Embezzlement and general employee neglect include forgotten encounter forms, discarded superbills, and unappealed claim denials, which can often go overlooked unless financial operations are monitored closely and regularly.

-- Staffing Issues: If your billing department consists of only two or three employees or worse yet if you have a single biller, your business – and your income – can come to a halt if a member of the staff gets sick, takes vacation time, or leaves the practice.
+- Staffing Issues: If your billing department consists of only two or three employees or, worse yet.
+If you have a single biller, your business – and your income – can halt if a staff member gets sick, takes vacation time, or leaves the practice.